ILikeAI/AlwaysReddy/README.md

 - When I have just learned a new concept I will often explain the concept aloud to AlwaysReddy and have it save the concept (in roughly my words) into a note.
 - "What is X called?"
 Often I know how to roughly describe something but cant remember what it is called, AlwaysReddy is handy for quickly giving me the answer without me having to open the browser.
 - "Can you proof read the text in my clipboard before I send it?"
-- "From the comments in my clipboard what do the r/LocalLLaMA users think of X?"
+- "What do the r/LocalLLaMA users think of X, based on the comments in my clipboard?"
 - Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

 ## Supported LLM servers: